COVID-19 Related Questions

 - 1. Why can’t I access Aggie 101?

-- Double check your launch date to make sure Aggie 101 is available to you at this time.
-The launch date for Transfer admits is June 1 which is after the launch date for First Year Students.
+- Double check your launch date on our Dates and Deadlines page to make sure Aggie 101 is available to you at this time.
 You will need to complete your computing account in order to access Aggie 101.

 - 2. My “Embracing Aggie Diversity” link isn’t working.